uPortal-Attic/uportal-app-framework/docs/configuration.md

   - _CAUTION_
   - False by default
   - Only affects medium and large screens
-  - Set to true if you want the side navigation to be open upon page load and appear as part of the page content.
-The side nav will push content when it is opened and give up the space when closed.
+  - Set to true to open side navigation upon page load as part of the page content.
+The side nav will push content when it is opened and give up the space when closed
   - See the [app navigation doc](configurable-menu.md) to learn how to use this feature

 **Important:** Side navigation (appMenuTemplateURL/appMenuItems) depends on the `<frame-page>` directive.
 Use the `<frame-page>` directive as the outermost containing element for app view(s).
 A menu that doesn't use the frame-page directive yields a hamburger button that does nothing when clicked.
 See the [frame-page.html](https://github.com/uPortal-Project/uportal-app-framework/blob/master/components/portal/misc/partials/frame-page.html) file to understand how this is constructed.